 - 2. Students who write theses within undergraduate or postgraduate coursework programs should have the opportunity to submit their theses to Turnitin for checking.

-- 3. All assignments and theses submitted to Turnitin for storage on the Turnitin database must be accompanied by a written disclosure from the student which contains the following statement signed by the student or author:
+- 3. All assignments and theses submitted to Turnitin for storage on the Turnitin database must be accompanied by a written statement from the student to the effect that:

 - I declare that this assignment is original and has not been submitted for assessment elsewhere, and acknowledge that the assessor of this assignment may, for the purpose of assessing this assignment:

 - a) Reproduce this assignment/ and provide a copy to another member of academic staff; and/or